Udit8348/Hard-Copy/README.md

 ## Features
 - Convert the relevant header and source code from your PROS project into a syntax highlighted PDF
 - Command Line Access
+- Will work with nested folders
+- Flexibility to work with a variety of code bases
 ## Practicality
 - Print your code!
 ## Installation Guide